fahmizainal17/Streamlit_Teachings_Project/README.md

 ## **📁 Pages and Components**

-- **🏠 Home:** Introduction and personal background.
-- **🏆 Achievements:** Highlights of my professional and personal accomplishments.
-- **📊 Certifications:** Details of certifications and courses completed.
-- **💼 Projects:** Showcases my key projects with descriptions, images, and links to repositories.
-- **💻 Experience:** A summary of my work experience and roles.
+- **🎊 Introduction:** Overview of Streamlit and its capabilities.
-- **🎓 Education:** Educational background and academic achievements.
-- **📚 Materials:** Resources and documents available for download.
-- **💬 Feedback and Discussion:** A form for visitors to leave feedback or engage in discussions.
+- **🌍 Continents Population:** A visualization of population data across different continents.
+- **🇺🇸 US Airport Traffic:** Analysis of airport traffic data in the United States.

 ---

 ## **📊 Visual Elements**

-This portfolio website incorporates various visual elements:
+This project incorporates various visual elements:
-- **Backgrounds:** Custom images for the sidebar and backgrounds.
+- **Backgrounds:** Custom images for an enhanced user experience.
-- **Photos and Logos:** Images related to achievements, certifications, education, experience, and projects.
-- **Interactive GIFs:** Animated elements to make the website visually engaging.
+- **Interactive Charts:** Visualizations to illustrate data insights.
+- **User Input Widgets:** Components that allow users to interact with the application.

 ---